ethpandaops/cbt/README.md

 ### External Models

 External models define source data boundaries.
+The `database` field can be omitted if a `defaultDatabase` is configured in the models configuration.

 #### Template Variables